git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 # Steps

 ## Create cluster
-Run `setup.yml` with tag `cluster` to create a kubernetes cluster on controller with kubeadm.
+Run `setup.yml` with tag `cluster` to create a kubernetes cluster on control_node with kubeadm.
 ```
 $ ansible-playbook setup.yml -t cluster
 ```